Sunbury-on-Thames: Lower Sunbury

-The town has been the home to London Irish since 1932 whose premiership team since 2001 has played at the Madejski Stadium in Reading, Berkshire.
+The town has since 1932 been the home to London Irish, whose Premiership team since 2001 has played at the Madejski Stadium in Reading, Berkshire.
 Many hundreds of players train at Sunbury during the rugby season.
-Its eastern border is Kempton Park Racecourse which has on the far side of the town the main area of historic woodland and wildlife preservation, the Kempton Park Reservoirs SSSI which blends into the park's own ponds, woods, Portman Brook and additional channels in the Green Belt.
+Its eastern border is Kempton Park Racecourse which has on the far side of the town the main area of historic woodland and wildlife preservation, the Kempton Park Reservoirs SSSI, which blends into the park's own ponds, woods, Portman Brook and additional channels in the Green Belt.

-The neighbourhood has a tapestry known as the Millennium Embroidery which was conceived and designed in the 1990s and completed in 2000.
-Since July 2006 its permanent home is the purpose-built Sunbury Millennium Embroidery Gallery, in a well-tended, free-to-visit Walled Garden adjoining Sunbury Park.
+The neighbourhood has a tapestry known as the Millennium Embroidery, which was conceived and designed in the 1990s and completed in 2000.
+Since July 2006 its permanent home has been the purpose-built Sunbury Millennium Embroidery Gallery, in a well-tended, free-to-visit Walled Garden adjoining Sunbury Park.
 The opening of a café within the gallery building, which architecturally resembles a boat, has increased the leisure time spent in the predominantly Georgian and early Victorian conservation area, the majority of which runs along Thames Street, a small section of which King's Lawn is a terraced public riverside.
 Fishing is permitted here for those with two Environment Agency licences.
 The Walled Garden hosts annual concerts, flower displays, events related to its facing Millennium Embroidery Café and occasionally plays in summer.
 Three public pools attract swimmers: Nuffield Health; You Fit (next to the Shepperton border); and Everyone Active's Sunbury Leisure Centre.

-In July of each year, Lower Sunbury is the start of the colourful traditional ceremony of Swan Upping, where two livery companies carry out marking of the swans on all upper reaches of the River Thames.
+In July of each year, Lower Sunbury is the commencement point of the colourful traditional ceremony of Swan Upping, where two livery companies carry out marking of the swans on all upper reaches of the River Thames.
 In August, the traditional Sunbury Amateur Regatta takes place on the stretch of the river around Rivermead Island.

 Lower Sunbury has similar property plot sizes to Shepperton and house prices as Hampton.
 Most property is 1930s–1960s semi-detached or detached houses with gardens on verge or tree-lined roads.
 The railway here benefits from seating at peak times but gives lower speed of access to the City of London relative to the South West Main Line developments of Elmbridge.
 Wide roads and parking provide strengths of the borough.
 The largest plots of garden measure only around an acre not covering any of the grassy plain, western outlying farms or boundary-lining trees in the far east and west.
 Lower Sunbury has numerous pubs, independent restaurants.
 A dog-free meadow permitting informal cricket and football is near the main parade of shops at which annual carols are held and at the regatta time in August a celebratory street market takes place.